lucky-wolf/DW2-XL/README.md

 ## Latest Changes

+- Further tweaked hyperdrives to make long-haul drives truely efficient in multiple analysis (also the most accurate drive)
+- Tweaked Kaldos further to decrease range and increase energy consumption
+- Fixed gerax line to make its accuracy improve continually through the whole series
 - Updated hyperdrives to consume similar amounts of energy for what they do, with Calista-Dal being most efficient, and Equinox least, but Kaldos now has to pay for its super-speed short-hops.
 - Tweaked the Kaldos line to be fixed range (1.4M) but to be much, much faster (so short, fast hops)
 - Fixed: re-disabled the interceptors line (shouldn't have been visible - pointless duplicate of vanilla)